Anselm Kiefer: Photography

 Kiefer began his career creating performances and documenting them in photographs titled Occupations and Heroische Sinnbilder (Heroic Symbols).
 Dressed in his father's Wehrmacht uniform, Kiefer mimicked the Nazi salute in various locations in France, Switzerland and Italy.
 He asked Germans to remember and to acknowledge the loss to their culture through the mad xenophobia of the Third Reich.
-In 1969, at Galerie am Kaiserplatz, Karlsruhe, he presented his first single exhibition "Besetzungen (Occupations)" with a series of photographs of controversial political actions.
+In 1969, at Galerie am Kaiserplatz, Karlsruhe, he presented his first solo exhibition "Besetzungen (Occupations)" with a series of photographs of controversial political actions.